 Desmodium obtusum flowers from August to mid-September, the fruits persisting to the first frost.

-The time of year you would expect to find Stiff Tick Trefoil vegetative, flowering, and fruiting in New York.
+The time of year you would expect to find Rigid Tick Trefoil vegetative, flowering, and fruiting in New York.

 Desmodium obtusum (Muhl. ex Willd.)
 DC.